DHTMLX/docs-suite/docs/treegrid/api/treegrid_editcell_method.md

 @changelog:
 - added in v6.4
-- the "textarea" type of the editor is added in v7.1
+- The "textarea" type of the editor is added in v7.1

 [comment]: # (@related: treegrid/usage.md#editing-data)